Updating Serenity Packages (ASP.NET MVC Version)

 You might have done modifications to application source, so updating a Serene application created with an older version of Serene template, might not be as easy as it sounds.

-So sometimes you might have to create a new Serene application with up-to-date Serene template version, and compare it to your application, and merge features you need.
+Sometimes you might have to create a new Serene application with up-to-date Serene template version, and compare it to your application, and merge features you need.
 This is a manual process.

 Usually, updating Serenity packages is enough.
 Updating Serene itself is not required unless you need some recent features from latest Serene version.